.NET 1.1+C# Basic String Operators

 Concatenation Operator

 Previously in this tutorial we examined the arithmetic operators for the numeric data types.
 The string data type does not contain any numeric value and therefore cannot be used in arithmetic operations.
-However, the addition operator (+) is available for string operations.
-This can be used to concatenate two strings into one longer string.
+However, the addition operator (+) is available for strings.
+It is used to concatenate two strings.

 string start = "This is a ";